itumeleng96/LowCostSmartFarmHub/README.rst

-Machine Interface API for a Zigbee Wireless Network and Cloud Based API for a smart farm hub written in Python
+Gateway API for a Zigbee Wireless Network and Cloud Based API for a smart farm hub written in Python

 * Free software: MIT license